Virtual Healthcare: Employee Utilization and Increasing Demand

 Growing Employee Utilization

 Utilization of virtual care services is rising among Canadians.
-According to a Benefits Canada Health Care Survey, of the 43% of plan members who utilized virtual care last year, the majority (76%) simply saw their family physician online (making an appointment directly with their doctor’s telemedical application) and paid out-of-pocket.
+According to a Benefits Canada Health Care Survey, of the 43% of plan members who utilized virtual healthcare last year, the majority (76%) simply saw their family physician online (making an appointment directly with their doctor’s telemedical application) and paid out-of-pocket.

-Only 13% of plan members were accessing virtual care through their benefits plan.
+Only 13% of plan members were accessing virtual healthcare through their benefits plan.
 This is likely due to the fact their group benefits plans were not offering the benefit.
 Office workers saw the most access, with 20% of benefits plans offering virtual health care.
 That number went down to just 6% for an employee who worked in an educational or daycare setting.

 6 Things You Should Know from the 2022 Benefits Canada Healthcare Survey

 Overall, everyone seems satisfied with the quality of care they received.
-A whopping 88% of those who accessed the care through their benefits plan described it as excellent or very good, “compared to 73% who said the same for virtual care from their usual family physician.”
+A whopping 88% of those who accessed the care through their benefits plan described it as excellent or very good, “compared to 73% who said the same for virtual healthcare from their usual family physician.”

-Virtual Care Options
+Virtual Healthcare Options

 There are a multitude of telemedical services available, including, but not limited to the following: